opnfv/clover/docs/release/configguide/sdc_config_guide.rst

 Deploy with Clover container
 ----------------------------

-The easiest way to deploy the sample is to use the Clover container by pulling the container and executing a top-level deploy script using the following two commands:
+The easiest way to deploy the sample into your Kubernetes cluster is to use the Clover container by pulling the container and executing a top-level deploy script using the following two commands:

 .. code-block:: bash

     $ docker pull opnfv/clover:<release_tag>

-The <release_tag> is **6.0.0** for the Fraser release.
+The <release_tag> is **opnfv-6.0.0** for the Fraser release.
 However, the latest will be pulled if the tag is unspecified.
+To deploy the Fraser release use these commands:

 .. code-block:: bash

+    $ docker pull opnfv/clover:opnfv-6.0.0
     $ sudo docker run --rm \
     -v ~/.kube/config:/root/.kube/config \
     opnfv/clover \